albertotb/get-gfs/README.md

+## Update (09/11/2022)

+There is now a probably easier way to download this kind of data using `xarray`.
+There are examples downloading and ploting variables in the folder `notebook`.
+There is also two new example scripts, `get_gfs_xarray.py` and `get_gfs_hist_xarray.py`, that download data from the real-time and historical server (see [this](https://github.com/albertotb/get-gfs/issues/9#issuecomment-1028383017) comment for more information) using xarray.
+Thanks to @heyerbobby for the first version of the xarray scripts.

 ## Update (22/03/2021)

 If you are looking to download only from the real time server, the repository https://github.com/jagoosw/getgfs contains a more polished and user-friendly version and you should probably use that instead.

-## Note

-There is now a probably easier way to download this kind of data using `xarray`.
-There are examples downloading and ploting variables in the folder `notebook`.
-It wouldn't be hard to create an script similar to `get_gfs.py` with this code instead, or to adapt the existing one.
-There is now an example, `xarray_example.py`, thanks to @heyerbobby.
-The old scripts using `pydap` SHOULD still work.

 ## Installation

-These scripts were tested with Python 3.7+, but they should work with any Python 3 version.
+These scripts were tested with Python 3.9, but they should work with any Python 3 version.
 First install [Anaconda](https://www.anaconda.com/distribution/#download-section) and then create an enviroment with

     conda env create -f environment.yml